ashraafa/hangman-python/README.md

 ## 3. Features
-This section introduces the features that have been implemented to satisfy the user stories that have been defined.
+This section introduces the features that have been implemented to satisfy user stories that have been defined.

 * Welcome Screen
   * The game name is displayed using the text to ASCII generator and a yellow color to make it stand out.